 Beast is the Price-Fixe restaurant you want to visit for portions that are not pinky-sized, so that you won’t leave wanting for tacos or cheeseburgers.
 Also known as Portland’s most marked contribution to fine dining in the U.S., dinner at Beast conjures up feelings of a chic yet friendly dinner party, and has been recognized everywhere from the New Yorker to popular television shows (Gossip Girl).
 Born of a pop-up turned restaurant (Ripe), this is the original restaurant that according to Chef and James Beard award winner Naomi Pomeroy, sought to “kill the restaurant.”
 Service is polished, and guests sit at two communal tables.
 Highlights: Duck Confit and Pici Pasta with Lobster and Porcini Mushroom.

 Coquine is a wonderful, warm-hearted French-inspired neighborhood restaurant nestled into a corner in Portland’s Mt.
 Tabor region that is open for breakfast, lunch and dinner.
-I love Coquine because it is in my favorite neighborhood in Portland and sits quietly and unassumingly on a corner street with nothing but a yoga studio, beautiful homes, and Mt.
+It sits quietly and unassumingly in one of our favorite neighborhoods in Portland, on a corner street with nothing but a yoga studio, beautiful homes, and Mt.
 Tabor Park for blocks.
-Also the food is consistently perfect.
+The food is consistently perfect.
 The dishes are creative, the ingredients impeccably sourced and the vibe is a nice cross between modern and rustic.
-Bonus points for being open on the weekends for breakfast, brunch, between and dinner, with a small but killer pastry case.
-Sit for the four course “Chef’s Choice” Menu or the seven course “Tasting Menu” (both with optional wine pairings).
+Coquine is open on the weekends for breakfast, brunch, between and dinner, with a small but killer pastry case.
+Sit for the four-course “Chef’s Choice” Menu or the seven-course “Tasting Menu”.
 Highlights include Chicken Liver Mousse with Persimmon Jam, Orechiette with Peas, Almond, Breadcrumbs and Lemon, and Chickpea Socca.
 You can also order la carte.
 For breakfast, try the house-made pastries, Rye Pancakes, Buckwheat Biscuits or Homemade Granola and Yogurt with Fruit.
 Never leave without one of their life-changing chocolate chip cookies.